Malaysian culture and traditions

 Dress codes

-Read the complete clothing guide
+Read the complete dress code guide

 Shoes at the door